almounah/superdeye/README.md

 ![superdeye](superd.png)

-SuperdEye is the implementation of TartarusGate by trickster0 in pure Go an Go Assembler.
+SuperdEye is the implementation of TartarusGate by trickster0 in pure Go and Go Assembler.

-The purpose is to scan hooked NTDLL and retreive the Syscall number to then do an indirect Syscall with it.
+The purpose is to scan hooked NTDLL and retreive the Syscall number to then do an indirect Syscall with it, thus allowing the bypass of AV/EDR that put hooks on functions.

 ## Usage